 Connect SharePoint Online PowerShell with MFA (Multifactor Authentication)

-To connect with SharePoint Online where multifactor authentication is enabled, simply remove the -Credential parameter from “Connect-SPOService” cmdlet.
+How do I connect to SharePoint Online with MFA enabled accounts from PowerShell?
+To connect with SharePoint Online, where multifactor authentication is enabled, simply remove the -Credential parameter from the “Connect-SPOService” cmdlet.

 Connect-SPOService -Url https://YourTenant-admin.sharepoint.com

-Hit Enter, You’ll get a popup (which is MFA aware) to enter the credentials and the code from multifactor authentication.
-To learn more on connecting to SharePoint Online with MFA enabled accounts, refer my other post: PowerShell: Connect to SharePoint Online with MFA
+Hit Enter, and You’ll get a popup (which is MFA aware) to enter the credentials and the code from multifactor authentication.
+To learn more about connecting to SharePoint Online with MFA-enabled accounts, refer to my other post: PowerShell: Connect to SharePoint Online with MFA